Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

         0 changes
     ```

-7. Run the generated plan to update the objects
+7. Run the generated plan to deploy the policy objects

     ```ps1
-    Deploy-PolicyPlan
+    Deploy-PolicyPlan -DefinitionsRootFolder .\Definitions -InputFolder .\Output
     ```

+8. Run the generated plan to update the role assignment objects

+    ```ps1
+    Deploy-RolesPlan -DefinitionsRootFolder .\Definitions -InputFolder .\Output
+    ```

 If you have deployed the Azure Landing Zone accelerator using Bicep or Terraform - they support incremental updates as new features are released.
-If you are going to use EPAC to manage policies in the environment then follow the steps below depending on which toll you have used to do the landing zone deployment.
+If you are going to use EPAC to manage policies in the environment then follow the steps below depending on which tool you have used to do the landing zone deployment.

 ### Bicep
 - Do not deploy the policy modules when upgrading the Azure Landing Zones.
 Use the process [below](integrating-with-alz.md#keeping-up-to-date-with-changes-manually) to keep in sync with changes to ALZ policies.